Sep 11, 2009

 Balance is everything

-You can’t just add a load of 100Hz and expect your bass to sound rich – the key is to get each area balanced with every other, so that all the instruments complement each other, and don’t fight.
-This may even mean cutting out some frequencies to stop them clashing with other instruments – you can probably loose everything below 5kHz on a hi-hat mic, for example.
+You can't just add a load of 100Hz and expect your bass to sound rich - the key is to get each area balanced with every other, so that all the instruments complement each other, and don't fight.
+This may even mean cutting out some frequencies to stop them clashing with other instruments - you can probably lose everything below 1kHz on a hi-hat mic, for example.

-Balancing the mids – roughly 200 Hz to 2 kHz – is particularly important, since this is the most sensitive region of the ear, and getting this region right is essential for things to sound warm, natural and real.
+Balancing the mids - roughly 200 Hz to 2 kHz - is particularly important, since the 2K area is the most sensitive region of the ear, and getting the mid-range right is essential for things to sound warm, natural and real.

 Some crucial EQ bands and what they sound like